Maine votes in:

 - and have established a fixed principal home in Maine.

-To register, complete a voter registration card and return it in person at your town office or by mail (if by mail, it must be received by June 19 for the July 14 primary).
+To register, complete a voter registration card and return it in person at your town office or by mail.
 You will need to provide a driver’s license, state ID, or the last 4 digits of your social security number, as well as proof of residency, such as a utility bill or lease.
 Find everything you need to register on the Maine Secretary of State’s website.

 Check my voter registration?